Authors: SCIRE Community Team | Reviewer: Bonnie Nybo | Published: 18 January 2018 | Updated: 16 October 2024

 A urine culture and sensitivity test involves collecting urine in a sterile container to test for infection.
 Urine samples are usually collected mid-stream while emptying so the test is more accurate.
 If the sample is collected from an indwelling catheter, the catheter should be changed first.
 Samples are never taken from a urine drainage bag.

-Blood tests may be used to identify if there is an infection or to test kidney function.
+Blood tests may be done if there is concern about kidney function, kidney damage, or an infection.
 This usually involves testing for blood urea nitrogen (BUN) and creatinine.
-This test may be done if there is concern about kidney function and possible kidney damage.

 Ultrasound is an imaging technique that uses sound waves to visualize deep tissues.
-Ultrasound imaging may be done over the kidneys (called renal ultrasound) to detect possible damage, kidney stones and infections.
+Ultrasound imaging may be done over the kidneys (known as renal ultrasound) to detect damage, kidney stones and infections.

 Urodynamic testing includes special tests that can be used to look at bladder pressures and urine flow.
 It can test how the bladder acts when it fills and empties, how well it coordinates, and the pressure within the bladder.
 This test may involve urinating into a special container that can measure the flow and volume of urine, insertion of a catheter to measure the leftover urine, and inserting water into the bladder to measure your ability to prevent emptying.
-It may also involve the use of electrical measurement of muscle activity by placing a small catheter into the rectum.
+It may also involve placing a small catheter into the rectum that measures the electrical activity of muscles.

 Typical urodynamic measures